Adamskoullos/Firebase-Reference-Guide/firebase/security-rules.md

 To do this sign into `console.developers.google.com` select the firebase project > credentials > API key:

-Click on the API key and scroll down, click on `HTTP referres (website)` and then add the firebase domain:
+Click on the API key and scroll down, click on `HTTP refers (website)` and then add the firebase domain:

 ![Screenshot from 2021-03-12 07-50-06](https://user-images.githubusercontent.com/73107656/110909094-956eac00-8307-11eb-812a-e29100a4c325.png)